AlicedeSampaioKalkuhl/Metrics/README.md

 # Creative Writing Stats in R
 This little summary started as a way to use Chris Fox's [5000 words per hour](https://www.chrisfoxwrites.com/write-faster-write-smarter/).
 The idea is to do writing sprints.
 Set yourself a timer and just write.
-At the end of the sprint, count the words and
+At the end of the sprint, count the words and the R script gives me metrics.

 I do this in R for three reasons:
 1. ggplot is a really pretty visualisation tool